craftingcity/The-Known-World/Prenotes June 05 26.md

 ### What happened?

 They won Escape Room, theyre moved into Blood For Coin and fighting Gnoll.
+They beat off the Gnolls, fought Rammik bc he tried to run away and insulted Great Dragoon, and got 2x tokens from B4C

 ##### The Fight, BfC
 21 - Steve